 In Italian, all you need to do is add an e to the end of the English word to create the word arte (feminine, plural: arti)

 You can use the term opera d’arte to call something a work of art.

 La gioconda è l’opera d’arte più importante di Leonardo Da Vinci.

-The Mona Lisa is the most important work of art of Leonardo Da Vinci.
+The Mona Lisa is Leonardo Da Vinci‘s most important work of art.

 Over the years, arte has been classified into a number of art forms.
 Some of them are still used today: